I really enjoy these interviews.

-Another thing you could do would be to take the to understand it because the problem with all the other free content available is that it’s all very scattered in terms of what you should do to get started.
+Another thing you could do would be to take the free starter course on Manychat and chatbots to understand it because the problem with all the other free content available is that it’s all very scattered in terms of what you should do to get started.

 You can learn exactly what you need to do, at least to get started so that you don’t mess up and get your bot banned from Messenger.
 They filmed it about a year and a half ago, so some of the stuff is a little bit outdated, unfortunately, but for the most part like their support is great.

-If you have any other questions you can always look at the documentation, and then as well that we, instead of saying “here are all the things you can do inside Manychat”, we position it more from the marketing and the agency angle, and then present the Manychat approach.
+If you have any other questions you can always look at the documentation, and then we also have a free course as well that we, instead of saying “here are all the things you can do inside Manychat”, we position it more from the marketing and the agency angle, and then present the Manychat approach.